mgohashi/mgohashi.github.io/_posts/2020-04-18-setup-a-cloud-native-quarkus-app-in-knative.md

 ## Conclusion

 With this introductory article, we have created a Cloud-native application and deployed in a Knative Ready Kubernetes Cluster.
 Knative applications are good to optimize hardware utilization and save money and resources just when it is really necessary.
-Regardless, we need to understand that this comes with the price that these kinds of applications need to be very lightweight and fast startup time.
+Regardless, we need to understand that this comes with the price that these kinds of applications need to be not only very lightweight but also a fast startup time otherwise the API consumer is gonna have a long wait time to get their responses back.

 Stay tuned for more articles related to developing Cloud-native apps.